James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 ![alt text](https://github.com/James-Akerman/project-one/blob/main/Readme%20images/get%20app%20token.PNG "Create New App Token")

+## Step 1: Go inside the Hypothesis 1

+**Hypothesis One:** The overall pedestrian activity in the City of Melbourne had decreased since March 2020 when the first lockdown happened in Melbourne.

+The **data exploration** and **data analysis **is reported in **Hypotheses 1 - Prabh_analysis.ipynb** Results are exported to the folder 'Hypothesis1/Analysis' which includes csv and png files.

+1) Run the "Prabh_analysis.ipynb" file

+## Step 2: Go inside the Hypothesis 2 and 5 folder

+**Hypothesis Two:** Pedestrian activity had increased after the first lockdown, but not to pre-pandemic levels (average of August 2019 to February 2020).

+**Hypothesis Five:** Pedestrian activity increases as the number of Victorian full-time workers increases.

+The **data exploration** and wrangling process is reported in **Hypotheses 2 and 5 - data_exploration.ipynb**
+- Data Frames needed for Data Analysis have been locally stored in .csv format also to avoid dependency on API keys.
+For **data analysis** with illustrations and stats, the report is in **Hypotheses 2 and 5 - DataAnalysis.ipynb**

+1) Run the "data_exploration.ipynb" file

+2) Run the "DataAnalysis.ipynb" fule

+## Step 3: Go inside the Hypotheses 3 and 4

+**Hypothesis Three:** Pedestrian activity would increase as JobKeeper claims increased.
+**Hypothesis Four:** Pedestrian activity would decrease after JobKeeper was tapered.

 4) Copy your app token

 #### 2) Run the "Hypotheses 3 and 4 - Data Wrangling.ipynb" file

 #### 3) Run the "Hypotheses 3 and 4 - Analysis.ipynb" file

-## Step 3: Go inside the Hypothesis 2 and 5 folder

-**Hypothesis Two:** Pedestrian activity had increased after the first lockdown, but not to pre-pandemic levels (average of August 2019 to February 2020).

-**Hypothesis Five:** Pedestrian activity increases as the number of Victorian full-time workers increases.

-The data exploration and wrangling process is reported in data_exploration.ipynb
-- Data Frames needed for Data Analysis have been locally stored in .csv format also to avoid dependency on API keys.
-For data analysis with illustrations and stats, the report is in DataAnalysis.ipynb

-### 1) Run the "data_exploration.ipynb" file

-### 2) Run the "DataAnalysis.ipynb" fule